Degrees in Human Services

 On the other hand, if you start off with, say, a bachelor’s in nursing, you could find it quite difficult to transition to social work or some other highly specialized field.

-The multidisciplinary degree in human services is widely accepted as a degree that will prepare you for any of the various specialties that you might decide to go into later in your career.
-It’s a good investment no matter what path you decide to follow.
+The multidisciplinary degree in human services is generally considered a degree that will prepare you for any of the various specialties that you might decide to go into later in your career.
+It’s a good investment, no matter what path you decide to follow.

 You Can’t Be Effective in Human Services Leadership Without a Human Services Education